ropg/ezTime/README.md

 `bool time.waitForSync(uint16_t timeout = 0);`

 If your code uses timezones other than UTC, it might want to wait to initialise them until there is a valid time to see if the cached timezone definitions are still current.
-And if you are displaying a calendar or clock, it might look silly if it first says midnight on January 1st 1970 before showing the real time. `time.waitForSync` will wait for the network to connect, and then for the time to be synchronized before returning `true`.
-If you specify a timeout (in seconds), it will return after that many seconds even if the clock is not in sync yet, returning `false`. (ezTime error `TIMEOUT`, see the chapter on error and debug messages further down)
+And if you are displaying a calendar or clock, it might look silly if it first says midnight on January 1st 1970 before showing the real time. `time.waitForSync` will wait for the network to connect, and then for the time to be synchronised before returning `true`.
+If you specify a timeout (in seconds), it will return after that many seconds even if the clock is not in sync yet, returning `false`. (ezTime error `TIMEOUT`, see the [chapter on error and debug messages](#errors-and-debug-information) further down)

 &nbsp;